kaikue/Oceania-MG/README.md

 	- Add another noise function worth of caves
 	- Ore- variable # of noise functions per ore type (cluster frequency)
 	- Sky biome with clouds
+	- Structures
+		- Test deterministic generation
+		- Put each one in separate json in Config/Structures/
+		- Character-to-block name mapping
+		- Anchor blocks (require solid/water in corners)
+		- Puzzle, coral
+		- Loot tables (once inventories & chests are done)
+		- Random elements
+			- Kelp with random height and branches
+			- Dungeons with random mazes
 - Input
 	- cursor position- mouse or right joystick (for targeting, inventory)
 		- should snap back when not held for targeting